 Home birth: Know the pros and cons

-Wondering if a planned home birth is right for you?
-Get the facts about what a home birth involves, the possible risks and how to prepare for the big day.By Mayo Clinic Staff
+Thinking about a planned home birth?
+Understand the possible risks and how to plan and prepare for the big day.By Mayo Clinic Staff

-You might choose a planned home birth for many reasons, including:
+The choice of a planned home birth may be appealing for a variety of reasons, including:

-- A desire to give birth in a familiar, relaxing environment surrounded by people of your choice
+- A desire to give birth in a comfortable, familiar place

-- A desire to control your labor position or other aspects of the birthing process
+- A desire for more control of the birthing process

 - Lower cost